Communications Hill, San Jose: History

 In 1916 (after José S. Azevedo's passing in 1915), Manuel Azevedo and Manuel Lewis took over the dairy farm.
 Manuel Azevedo's nephew, Manuel Bettencourt managed the creamery after Manuel Azevedo died.
 After Manuel Bettencourt died, control of the dairy went to Bettencourt's nephew, Anthony Bettencourt.
 In the 1970s, control of the ranch passed to Anthony Bettencourt's son, Robert J. Bettencourt who continues own land in the area through a family trust known as Mta Land Corporation.

 The Azevedo Quarry was actively mined by Raisch Products from 1971 to 2006 (reclamation activity continued until 2009).
 An aggregate recycling facility remains on the land, but it is also expected to shutdown in 2023 and be redeveloped into an office park when the county use permit expires.

 Starting in 1984, the Government of San Jose began preparing Communications Hill, then largely barren, for development into a mixed-use, high density, urban neighborhood.
 This was formalized with the creation of the Communications Hill Specific Plan in 1992.
 Mta Land Corporation, a family trust managed by the Bettencourt family, began the process of residential development in 2002.

 Annexation of parcels to the city of San Jose has occurred as recently as December 9, 2014.

 The area is currently undergoing significant construction, which has been divided into four phases.

-A "village center" is planned, which will include shops and restaurants positioned to have a view of the downtown San Jose skyline.
+A "village center", which is under construction as of December 2024, will include shops and restaurants positioned to have a view of the downtown San Jose skyline.

 Long Lines Tower

 The brutalist tower located prominently on the hill was part of the AT&T Long Lines telecommunications network.
-Known as the "Oak Hills" tower and constructed in 1972, it was designed to hold KS-15676 horn antennas to relay data between the San Jose long lines tower (located at Almaden Blvd and West San Fernando St.) and the long lines tower on Hogsback Ridge (near East Dunne Ave).
+Known as the "Oak Hill" tower and constructed in 1972, it was designed to hold KS-15676 horn antennas to relay data between the San Jose long lines tower (located at Almaden Blvd and West San Fernando St.) and the long lines tower on Hogsback Ridge (near East Dunne Ave).
 The tower has several levels of underground facilities (such as offices, bathrooms, a lunch room, and storage areas).